emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 =========

 Build binaries that use as many WASI APIs as possible, and include additional JS support libraries for those APIs.
-This allows emscripten to produce binaries are more WASI compliant and also allows it to process and execute WASI binaries built with other SDKs (e.g.  wasi-sdk).
+This allows emscripten to produce binaries that are more WASI compliant and also allows it to process and execute WASI binaries built with other SDKs (e.g.  wasi-sdk).
 This setting is experimental and subject to change or removal.
 Implies :ref:`STANDALONE_WASM`.